Seowyongtao/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

            NULL AS extras_topping_id,
            order_time,
            original_row_number
-    FROM CTE1
+    FROM CustomerOrderPreparation
     WHERE exclusions IS NULL AND extras IS NULL

 ),

-CTE3 AS (
+ToppingNameAggregation AS (

   SELECT a.order_id,
        a.customer_id,